Reading

 Reading for Pleasure

 We believe it is important for every child to read and for every child to be read to.
 Children have access to high quality and diverse texts during their reading for pleasure sessions.
-Class texts are chosen and are read daily during our timetabled ‘Reading for Pleasure’ session.
+Class texts are chosen and are read daily by the teacher during our timetabled ‘Reading for Pleasure’ session.
 During this time, fluency is modelled to pupils, discussions around the books takes place and children are given the opportunity to discuss books they have read and any recommendations they have.

 Bedtime Bear